muSpectre/muGrid/doc/dev-docs/source/index.rst

    Summary
    Tutorials
+   CodingConvention
    Reference
    License

-µSpectre is free software; you can redistribute it and/or modify it under the :term:``s of the GNU General Public License as published by the Free Software Foundation, either version 3, or (at your option) any later version.
+*µ*\Spectre is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3, or (at your option) any later version.

-µSpectre is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*µ*\Spectre is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.